S4EeDHD/PZ/README.md

 }
 ```

-# Depends for Build
+# Depends for Building
--> Gson
+- Gson
--> Apache commons lang3
+- Apache commons lang3

 # Developing
-This tool is no longer in developing. you can clone the code and edit it or debuging.
+This tool is no longer developing. you can clone the code and edit it or debuging.

 Discord - S4EeD_HD#6162